iffy-pi/apple-shortcuts/versioning/prereleases.md

 ## Pushbullet:
 v1.5 or 15
-- Updated to improve push type identification for text and fukes
+- Updated to improve push type identification for text and files
 - Option for user to specify push type when type cannot be identified
 - MIME file types is now pulled and updated remotely.
 - Update checks now happen at the end of shortcut action rather than beginnning